-Backyard birders who attract hummingbirds can easily help the birds with their natural pollination duties, leading to more lush blooms in the garden.
-To help hummingbirds pollinate…
+Birders who attract hummingbirds can easily help the birds with their natural pollination duties, leading to more lush blooms in the garden.
+To help hummingbirds pollinate:

-- Design a hummingbird garden in vertical layers for easy flower access.
+- Design a hummingbird garden with vertical layers and tiers for easy flower access.

 - Plant different flowers that attract hummingbirds to encourage more birds to visit.